 The British Paediatric Neurology Association is the professional organisation for doctors who specialise in the care of children with neurological disorders.
 Membership is open to those devoting the majority of their time to paediatric neurology, paediatric neurodisability and allied neurosciences.

 British Polio Fellowship

-Provides a wide range of information and advice about disability in general, polio and post-polio syndrome.
-Also provides support to people affected by polio.
+The British Polio Fellowship provides a wide range of information and advice about disability in general, polio and post-polio syndrome.
+They also provides support to people affected by polio.

 Cavernoma Alliance UK

-Cavernoma Alliance UK aims to provide a support group for those with cavernoma through events such as an annual forum in London and a mailing list.
+Cavernoma Alliance UK is a support group for those with cavernoma.
 It also aims to makes the general public aware of cavernoma.

 Child Brain Injury Trust

 Support and information for families and professionals who are affected by acquired brain injuries.
 CBIT is a national charity delivering projects and support through a helpline, parent support groups, books, leaflets and a web site.
 CBIT operates a small grant programme for children and young people, work in a participative environment and specialise in influencing the way in which serves are deliver.